twaclaw/cowtracker_app/README.md

 # Credits and Acknowledgements

-* Pictures: Fernando Sandoval
+* Pictures: Fernando Sandoval.
-* Edgar and Fernando Sandoval did a lot of work testing and deploying the solution
+* Edgar and Fernando Sandoval were responsible for testing and deploying the solution.
-* Frank H. helped us a lot modifying the firmware of the trackers.
+* Frank Höring helped us a big deal setting up the trackers.